adelpro/benyahia-openAI/README.md

-# BENYAHIA-openAI
+# benyahia-openAI

 ## About

+Delve into the vast possibilities offered by the official OpenAI npm package.
+Discover its capabilities in generating texts, providing code completions, filtering content, and even generating images.
+Expand your imagination and explore the limitless potential of this cutting-edge technology.

-Exploring different options of the official OpenAI npm package, including text generation, code completion and image generation.
+Exploring different options of the official OpenAI npm package, including text generation, code completion, content filtering and image generation.

 ## Link to the official OpenAI npm package

 https://www.npmjs.com/package/openai

+The OpenAI Node.js library provides convenient access to the OpenAI API from Node.js applications.
+Most of the code in this library is generated from our OpenAPI specification.

+Important note: this library is meant for server-side usage only, as using it in client-side browser code will expose your secret API key.
+See here for more details.

-## Gennearate an API key from OpenAI
+## Generate an API key from OpenAI

 1. Sign in to then login to https://openai.com/api/